Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 8) **How am I supposed to aim with the Alternative Viewmodels if I'm not using the scope?**

 &emsp; You use the crosshair, laser, or simply feel it out.
-To enable crosshair/laser, be sure to turn off EWC's options that disable crosshairs and lasers while aiming
+To enable crosshair/laser, be sure to turn off EWC's options that disable crosshairs and lasers while aiming.
+That takes care of the lasers, then you need to make sure you have Crosshair Remap for crosshairs to show up while aiming.

 <details> <summary>EWC Mod Options</summary>